Clonal Hematopoiesis (CH)

 • There aren’t currently any treatments for CH.

-• Most people with CH have a low risk of developing a blood cancer.
+• Most people with CH have a low risk of getting a blood cancer.

-• Doctors are still learning about the relationship between cardiovascular disease and CH.
+• Doctors are still learning about the connection between cardiovascular disease and CH.

 3. What should I do if I have CH?

-If you have CH, visit a primary care doctor or cardiologist (heart specialist) to stay up to date with healthy heart recommendations.
-These include:
+If you have CH, visit a primary care doctor or cardiologist (heart doctor) to keep your heart healthy.
+Your doctor may recommend:

 Some people may need other heart testing, such as a CT scan of their chest, to check for cardiovascular disease.